dcmvdbekerom/pypdfplot/README.rst

 unpack()
 =========

 Extracts the files embedded in the PyPDF-file.
 Must be called before embedded files are read by the generating script.
 This can be guaranteed by importing the backend using ``pypdfplot.backend.unpack``, which automatically calls ``unpack()`` with its default parameters.
-See `Packing`_ for more details.
+See `Packing and unpacking`_ for more details.

 .. code:: python